h-dong/serina/README.md

 - [ ] Parse more UK keywords e.g. `oxt`, `fortnight`
 - [ ] Parse more advanced time e.g. `seconds`, `millisecond`
 - [ ] Timezone support <https://github.com/h-dong/serina/issues/59>

+## Why remove Luxon and reinvent the wheel?

+There are two main considerations for removing [Luxon](https://moment.github.io/luxon):

+- This project now has zero dependencies (exclude dev-dependencies of course).
+- Took inspirations from [Day.js](https://day.js.org/) and implement a DayLite class to handle previous Luxon date operations.
+Now, with full control over the date-time logic, it's possible to move more complex date operations into the DayLite class.
+Hopefully this will translate to simpler Serina utility files and have them more focused on NLP.

+The idea is to release DayLite as a separate library at some point, for now it is easier to keep it within this project.

 ## Edge cases / Limitations